evie-calico/evunit/README.md

 stack = [ 0x04, 0x71, 0xff, "\n" ]
 ```

-Due note that values are pushed to the stack in reverse.
+Do note that values are pushed to the stack in reverse.
 As an example, the initial values on the stack for the example above look like the following (assuming `sp` = `0xD000`):

 ```